This is another topic that has been heavily requested by you guys.

 Think about it, beginner lifters can go from doing absolutely zero training to doing a couple of easy sets a couple of times per week, and make tons of progress!

-There’s no need to go to failure, do a ton of volume, or train 6 days per week.
+There’s no need to go to failure, do a ton of volume, or train using a 6 day workout split.

 It’s just not necessary and will slow down the process if anything.